Prior to any cleaning, our experienced installation and maintenance experts will carefully inspect your turf following our comprehensive checklist.

-Each turf clean is different than the other.
-Part of our inspection is to check the quality of turf.
+Each turf cleaning job is different from the last.
+Part of our inspection is to check the quality of the turf.
 Not all turf is the same.
 We check the turf quality to determine which tools to use, check the quality of install, grass ounce, where the turf is made, etc.

 Turf Blade Check

-We check the turf blades to determine weather or not they have damage or not.
-Different areas of your turf may or may not be matted down, have sun damage, sunscreen damage, damage for chlorine from a near by pool.
-We inspect all of this and will determine the process of which type of power broom to use; hard power brooming or soft power broom.
+We check the turf blades to determine weather or not they are damaged.
+Different areas of your turf may or may not be matted down, have sun damage, sunscreen damage, damage from chlorine from a nearby pool.
+We inspect all of this and will determine which type of power broom to use, whether that's hard power brooming or soft power brooming.
 We have tools for every instance.

 Turf Infill Check

 Turf infill inspection of part of the cleaning process.
-Most turf installers if they work strictly with contractors or unlicensed never use pet infill to help keep pet odors out.
-We inspect the existing infill to see how much has been installed, what type was installed and determine how much is needed.
-Most of the time if pet infill has not been installed, you will need the required amount based off installation specs.
+Most turf installers, if they work strictly with contractors or are unlicensed, fail to use pet infill which helps keep pet odors out.
+We inspect the existing infill to see how much (if any) has been added, what type was added, and determine how much is needed.
+Most of the time if pet infill has not been added, you will need the required amount based off installation specs.